patters-match/CIV2macOS/README.md

 Civilization II was originally released in 1996 for Windows 3.1 and Windows 95, making use of the short-lived WinG graphics library.

 In 1998, the Multiplayer Gold Edition (MGE) was released as a true Win32 application without this dependency.
-As a result, it doesn’t require emulation and runs reliably under [Wine](https://www.winehq.org/), while also benefiting from modern high-resolution displays.
+As a result, it doesn’t require emulation and runs reliably under [Wine](https://www.winehq.org/), while also benefiting from high-resolution displays on modern macOS systems.

 Objectives of this guide:
 - Run Civilization II Multiplayer Gold Edition